The /google/store Robot

 Providing several Steps as inputYou can add arrays to

-This is a crucial parameter for the /video/adaptive Robot, otherwise you'll generate 1 playlist for each viewing quality.
+This is also a crucial parameter for the /video/adaptive Robot, otherwise you'll generate 1 playlist for each viewing quality.

 Group by originalSticking with the /file/compress Robot example, you can set